LIPS-scheme/lips/REFERENCE.md

 ```
 (complex? x)

-Function check if argument x is complex.
+Checks if argument x is complex.
 ```

 ## compose
 ```
 (compose . fns)

-Higher order function and create new function that apply all functions
+Higher-order function that creates a new function that applies all functions
-From right to left and return it's value.
-Reverse of compose.
+from right to left and returns the last value.
+Reverse of pipe.
 e.g.:
-((compose (curry + 2) (curry * 3)) 3)
+((compose (curry + 2) (curry * 3)) 10) --> (+ 2 (* 3 10)) --> 32
-11

 ```

 ## concat
 ```
 (concat . strings)

-Function create new string by joining its arguments
+Function that creates a new string by joining its arguments.
 ```

 ## cons
 ```
 (cons left right)

-Function return new Pair out of two arguments.
+This function returns a new list with the first appended
+before the second.
+If the second is not a list cons will
+return a dotted pair.
 ```

 ## cos
 ```
-#<undefined>
+(cos n)

+Function that calculates cosine of a number.
 ```

 ## current-directory
 ```
 (current-directory)

-Return corrent working directory, default it's path from where
+Returns the current working directory, default is the path from where
 the script was executed.
 ```